Car 54 Where Are You Theme Song

 That’s backed up to Jackson Heights …

-Starring Fred Gwynne and Joe E. Ross
+Starring Joe E. Ross and Fred Gwynne

-Officers Francis Muldoon and Gunther Toody
+Officers Gunther Toody and Francis Muldoon

 Car 54, Where Are You?